Rick Asnani

 Email: Mark@FIPL.org

-Vice President of Political Operations, Florida Chamber of Commerce
+Executive Vice President of Government & Political Relations, Florida Chamber of Commerce

 Email: fwalker@flchamber.com